SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration-Editing-Features.md

 ##Gherkin Files
 Intellisense is available in feature files for the following:
 * Gherkin keywords (e.g. `Scenario`, `Given` etc.)
 * Existing steps are listed after a `Given`, `When` or `Then` statement, providing quick access to your current steps definitions.
 Bound steps are indicated with "-->".
-Note that **all the steps in all "*.feature" files are displayed that match the current type** (Given, When, Then):
+Note that **all the steps in all "*.feature" files** that match the current type (Given, When, Then) are displayed:
 [![Specflow Integrated with Visual Studio and IntelliSense](http://i734.photobucket.com/albums/ww347/rommelmanalo/Specflow/IntilliSense.png) ](http://i734.photobucket.com/albums/ww347/rommelmanalo/Specflow/IntilliSense.png)
 _(click image for full size)_
 The IntelliSense suggestions (red rectangle) for the **Given** step include the two existing Given steps in "GetProducts.feature" and "AddProducts.feature".
 Step definition methods have been defined for these steps; the entries in the list contain "-->" to indicate that the step has been bound.